Traditional Chinese Medicine Acupuncture

 Moxibustion is 100% dried mugwort herbs which has been used for centuries.
 It is safe to use and inhale some of the smoke of the burning herbs.
 I only use the highest quality of herbs and also have a smokeless option.

-It can be applied directly to the skin (don't worry, it will not burn your skin!), on the needles or in a bamboo box.
+It can be applied directly to the skin, on the needles or in a bamboo box.

 Often used to treat cold and damp syndromes according to TCM principles.
 Can be used to help relieve certain types of pain, heaviness sensation in the body or help support your "Chi" energy.

 Auricular Acupuncture can be a standalone treatment or be added along a TCM acupuncture treatment to treat various conditions.